pingcap/docs/tools/dm-data-synchronization-features.md

 - `action`: the string (`Do`/`Ignore`).
 Based on the following rules, it judges whether to filter.
 If either of the two rules is satisfied, the binlog will be filtered; otherwise, the binlog will not be filtered.

+    - `Do`: the white list.
+The binlog will be filtered in either of the following two conditions:
-    - `Do`: the white list, not in the events of this rule; if `sql-pattern` is not empty, the corresponding SQL statement is not in `sql-pattern` either.
+        - The type of the event is not in the `event` list of the rule.
+        - The SQL statement of the event cannot be matched by `sql-pattern` of the rule.
+    - `Ignore`: the black list.
+The binlog will be filtered in either of the following two conditions:
-    - `Ignore`: the black list, in the events or `sql-pattern` of this rule.
+        - The type of the event is in the `event` list of the rule.
+        - The SQL statement of the event can be matched by `sql-pattern` of the rule.

 ### Usage examples